5 from 12 votes

 These Panko Shrimp are the perfect appetizer or main dish to serve at your next get together or to enjoy yourself during the week!
-The shrimp are moist and flavorful on the inside, encased in a thin, super crunchy coating.
-It’s easy to make your own at home with restaurant-quality results.
+The shrimp are moist and flavorful on the inside, encased in a thin, super crunchy coating and pair perfectly with my homemade Thai Sweet Chili Sauce or Spicy Mayo for dipping.
+It’s easy to make your own at home with restaurant-quality results!

 Watch the Panko Shrimp Recipe Video Below!